BoiMat/SwhisperX/README.md

   Your Hugging Face access token (required if you use diarization).

 * **--word_timestamps**
-  Flag to turn on word-level alignment.
+  Flag to turn on word-level alignment and per-word timestamps saved.

 * **--diarize**
   Flag to turn on speaker diarization (requires `--hf_token` and `pyannote/speaker-diarization-3.1`).